 Welcome!

-We’ve imagined a world where the boundaries between species don’t exist, where humans and other animals live together as recognised members of a shared community, and where our systems are designed for the flourishing of all sentient beings.
+We’ve imagined a world where the exploitation of animals doesn’t exist, where humans and other animals live together as recognised members of a shared community, and where our systems are designed for the flourishing of all sentient beings.

 We believe this isn’t a distant utopia but a practical possibility that begins with reimagining what’s possible.
 The Multispecies Society framework draws a 100-year journey from our current reality to this transformed world, providing hope, inspiration, and strategy for one of humanity’s most important ethical evolutions.